MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/private-module-registry.md

 ## From Visual Studio Code

-When you reference an external component from a Bicep file in Visual Studio code, the Bicep extension automatically called [`bicep restore`](#bicep-restore) to restore the external module from the module registry to the local module cache, so you can take advantage of autocompletion and type checking.
+When you reference an external component from a Bicep file in Visual Studio code, the Bicep extension automatically calls [bicep restore](bicep-cli.md#restore) to restore the external module from the module registry to the local module cache, so you can take advantage of autocompletion and type checking.

 To define a resource referencing an external module in a Bicep file, use the `resource` keyword followed by a symbolic name and the external reference.